 Shield Protective Blend ($28.80)

 White Fir ($18.30)

 There are similar savings on the Premium Oil of the Month Club oils which are $24.99 each.
-For more information, go to the Spark Naturals website or the Spark Naturals Oil of the Month Page on Backdoor Survival.
+For more information, go to the Spark Naturals website.

 Amara Organics 100% Organic Aloe Vera: I love this stuff.
 Whatever you choose, however, purchase Aloe Vera gel with care.
 There are a number of products being sold these days that are not 100% Aloe Vera and a waste of your money.
 This brand comes with a money back guarantee so you can’t go wrong.